 You might be thinking...
 "Rubina, you create plans for people for a living, are you serious?"
 Yeah, I make plans, but I make plans based on what people want and what they really need.
-If I think you would do best with a visual plan with some important phrases and keywords on it, then that's what you'll get...
+If I think you would do best with a visual plan containing some important phrases and keywords, then that's what you'll get...

 My intention here is not to bash planning.
-Rather, it's about the boxes we put ourselves in, the boundaries and limitations we establish around planning.
+Rather, it's about dissolving the boxes we put ourselves in.
+And abolishing the boundaries and limitations we establish around planning.
 Because if you don't, you've squashed the creativity in it and you never create that plan.

 Now, I'm not saying get away from all templates forever.
-Sometimes our thinking needs to be tamed and focused so templates can help us figure out where to begin.
-They can provide direction when you feel all over the place.
-There are many out there that really require and desire order and organization in the form of outlines and sections, and templates are perfect for that.
+Sometimes our thinking needs to be tamed and focused.
+That is where templates help us decide where to begin.
+They can provide direction when you feel scattered.
+Many people desire order and organization in the form of outlines.
+Templates are perfect for that.

 Now is a good time to start planning for the New Year.
 Planning for your desires and goals, the direction you want to take your business, the marketing actions you want to take, the life you want to have.
 These are all things you should plan for.
 Take out your markers, your paper, your sketchpads, your laptop, your sticky notes, your pencils...and get going.
 Dedicate a few hours to your project.
 Don't get too bogged down.
-Just start writing, drawing, sketching and make these desires and goals tangible and visible.
+Just start writing, drawing, sketching...making those goals and desires tangible and visible.

 Now go create, draw, sketch, type, outline, PLAN.